Stargor14/Stone-Drone/README.md

 On the engineering side of things, the drone uses 4 2300kv motors that are going to run on a 4S3P or 4S2P battery configuration with some nice ass 18650 cells (10A 3000mAh!!!) from LiitoKala.
 In order to keep track of battery voltage (and subsequently a rough approximation of remaining capacity) the drone is going to use a basic voltmeter from the arduino, using 90kohm and 10k ohm resistors.

-In the repository I included a program that calculates the approximate flight time of various battery sizes (also takes weight of cells into account)
+In the repository I included a program that calculates the approximate flight time of various battery sizes (also takes weight of cells into account).
+This uses linear regression to fill in gaps of the manufacturers datasheet (A @ thrust%, or thrust% @ thrust in grams)

 I'll keep this file updated as things progress